 The Light and The Dark

 This year I wrote songs with my sister that my soul needed.
 Lacey and I have been singing together our whole lives, but these songs are something different.
 Red Dirt Girls was an answer to my prayers.
 The ideas in these songs have weighed heavy on my heart and singing them brings me peace.
 Lacey knows me so well.
 She knows the same stupid stories I've been telling myself for years and she sees past them.
-She is the bravest woman I know and her courage gives me strength to continue digging for the things I want for myself.
+She is the bravest and strongest woman I know.
+It’s scary to start again, but her courage gives me strength to continue digging for the things I want for myself.
 I am still spiritually searching. but I am open.
 I am a believer.
 I know God is real.
 I feel like I am on the path curated for me. a bumpy, tumbleweed, 4-wheel driven,

 red dirt path.